 An active supporter of Australian screen culture, Urban Cinefile was founding sponsor of the Audience Award at the Sydney Film Festival and is a foundation Online Media Sponsor of the Dungog Film Festival; we continue to support screen culture initiatives in association with Sydney University's Centre for Continuing Education, the Australian Performing Rights Association and others.

-Editor: Andrew L. Urban email Deputy Editor: Louise Keller email
+Editor in Chief: Andrew L. Urban email Editor: Louise Keller email

 Webmaster: Gary Morton email